Create Angular project using Angular CLI

 For example, run the following command:

-Next, it will ask us about the style sheet format you want to use, including CSS, SCSS, Sass, Less or Stylus.
+First of all, Angular CLI will ask you about the style sheet format you want to use, including CSS, SCSS, Sass or Less.

 You want to use which format, let press the up and down button to select it.